Kyle-James-Vanburen/vehicle_analysis_project/README.md

    to my t-test.
 The second column chart to show that Tesla is the best saving electric car manufacture in the industry.
 And, I included a bar chart to show the top savings by Tesla models.

-Using the t -test method, I was able to use my confidence interval levels to prove whether to reject or accept the null hypothesis with confidence.
+Using the t-test method, I was able to use my confidence interval levels to prove whether to reject or accept the null hypothesis with confidence.

-ALONG with the Excel workbook, I have the PowerPoint attached.
-Which has been presented to the companies business team.
+•For increased results on MPG go with Volkswagen(diesel fuel)

+•For increased results on savings with a 2-drive vehicle  go with Geo

+•For increased results on low Co2 consumption go with Pontiac(regular fuel)

+•For increased results on savings with tesla go with Model S (60kw-hr)

+CONTACT: If you have any questions or need further assistance, please feel free to contact the project maintainer at vanburen.kyle@yahoo.com.